Philipp-Sc/cosmos-rust-bot/README.md

 > :arrow_down: Check out the *Additional Security Measures* described below.

-### Requests
+#### Requests
 * Requests are either made directly to the Terra FCD or LCD.
 For that terra-rust-bot mainly relies on the [Terra-Rust-API](https://crates.io/crates/terra-rust-api).
 In some cases <a href="api.anchorprotocol.com/api/v2/distribution-apy">api.anchorprotocol.com</a> is used.

-### Fees
+#### Fees
-* The <a href="https://app.anchorprotocol.com/"> Anchor Web App </a> or <a href="https://github.com/unl1k3ly/AnchorHODL">AnchorHODL</a> have rather high gas fees hard coded into the application.
-This ensures each transaction goes through, but this also means some money is unnecessarily being spent.
-Looking at past transactions terra-rust-bot estimates a reasonable transaction fee.
-In particually by calculating a decent gas adjustment derived from past transactions.
-To not stale a transaction the user provides a maximum transaction fee.
-For each transaction the fees are simulated and double checked with the set maximum transaction fee.
-This way there are no static fees.
+* Looking at past transactions terra-rust-bot estimates a reasonable transaction fee.
+In particually by looking at the actual gas amounts that were used in past transactions.
+This estimate can be used to offset the fee, keeping the account balance stable.
+For each transaction the fees are simulated using the prefered gas adjustment and double checked with the set maximum transaction fee.
 * If possible transactions are grouped together, to further reduce the gas fees.

 ### Configuration
 * The configuration can be customized via the **terra-rust-bot.json** file.
-It will be loaded at startup.
 * The current state is written to **terra-rust-bot-display.txt** instead of the console.